-An opportunity to work on rarely-played works for classical orchestra (strings and oboes/horns in a relaxed setting with experienced and sympathetic string player coaches.
+An opportunity to work on rarely-played works for classical orchestra (strings, 2 oboes and 2 horns) in a relaxed setting with experienced and sympathetic string player coaches.

 What is the course about?

-String Orchestra Plus returns in 2020 with Nic Fallowfield and Richard Muncey - colleagues in the Tedesca Quartet and among the most popular Benslow Music tutors.
+String Orchestra Plus returns again in 2022 with Nic Fallowfield, Richard Muncey and Jenny Curtis - colleagues in the Tedesca Quartet and among the most popular Benslow Music tutors.
 We once again invite players to join them in an exploration of music which seldom gets an outing in amateur orchestras.
-This year we will be working on Handel's Concerto Grosso Op 3 No 2, Haydn's 'Mercury' Symphony and Mozart's Symphony No 29.

 Tutor website: www.tedesca.co.uk